A Definition To Start With

 And, quite understandably, this is something which upsets a lot of men and their partners (if they know about it).

-Indeed, not being able to ejaculate during intercourse can result in low sexual satisfaction (quite obviously) but it can also affect your psychological well-being, disrupt relationship intimacy, and of course, perhaps more importantly than anything else, at least for some couples, it can frustrate any attempts at having a baby.
+Indeed, problems reaching climax during intercourse can result in low sexual satisfaction (quite obviously) but it can also affect your psychological well-being, disrupt relationship intimacy, and of course, perhaps more importantly than anything else, at least for some couples, it can frustrate any attempts at having a baby.

 What Does “Delayed” Really Mean?

 That’s a very scientific way of putting something that can affect men very deeply.
 It’d be a lot more direct to simply say you can’t come during sex.
-Or maybe only with difficulty.
+Or maybe you can only come only with great difficulty.

 (Sidebar: the average time from penetration to ejaculation for a man is 5.4 minutes.
 The time women say is “ideal” for intercourse is, on average, 10 to 13 minutes.)